dunglas/frankenphp/docs/docker.md

 The Docker images are built:

-- when a new release is tagged
+* when a new release is tagged
-- daily at 4am UTC, if new versions of the official PHP images are available
+* daily at 4 am UTC, if new versions of the official PHP images are available

 ## Development Versions